Albie Sachs: Lecturing and consultancy

 Sachs has remained active in his retirement and travels around the world to lecture or act as a consultant.
 He works to promote restorative justice, gender equality, and constitutional democracy.
 He worked with Canadian Supreme Court Justice Claire L'Heureux-Dubé to encourage Supreme Court judges in Sri Lanka and Nepal to approach their roles with greater gender sensitivity.
-Sachs traveled in his early years as well, speaking to the Northern Irish during The Troubles, Sri Lankans during the Tiger Tamil Rebellion, and Colombians and the Revolutionary Armed Forces of Colombia in support of the Colombian peace process.
+Sachs traveled in his early years as well, speaking to the Northern Irish during The Troubles, Sri Lankans during the Tamil Tiger Rebellion, and Colombians and the Revolutionary Armed Forces of Colombia in support of the Colombian peace process.
 In 1999, he visited Guyana on behalf of the National Democratic Institute to meet with political and civil society leaders to discuss political accommodation and constitution-making.

 In 1997, he was appointed by UNESCO to the International Bioethics Committee to help with drafting the Universal Declaration on the Human Genome and Human Rights He also spent 15 months in Kenya as a commonwealth judge and served on the Kenya Judges and Magistrates Vetting Board.
 In 2021, he served as a judge at the World Human Rights Moot Court Competition as part of the University of Pretoria's Mandela Day celebration in Geneva.

 As of August 2022, Sachs is a trustee for the Constitutional Hill Trust, the Oliver and Adelaide Tambo Foundation, and the Albie Sachs Trust for Constitutionalism and the Rule of Law.
 He also served on the International Cricket Council's Disciplinary Appeals Board for many years.